grancalavera/mess/README.md

 # mess
-This repo is a mess
+this repo is a mess

 ## things